preservim/vim-pencil/README.markdown

 * `ggVGgq` or `:g/^/norm gqq` - format all paragraphs in buffer
 * `:%norm vipJ` - unformat all paragraphs in buffer

-Optionally, you can map these sequences to underutilized keys in your `.vimrc`:
+Optionally, you can map these operations to underutilized keys in your `.vimrc`:

 ```vim